JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-19-staging-at-biscayne.md

 *Graceful isn’t in our vocabulary*

 The afternoon then treated us with some surprise showers.
 We could see the storm as it cloaked Miami on the horizon.
 The black clouds completely enveloped the city before setting course for us.
 Initially the rain teased us, spitting for a minute here or there and stopping.
 We could see multiple veils of rain in the distance wandering along above the ocean.
-Suddenly I noticed that the surface of the water near Elliot Key had changed color.
+Suddenly, I noticed that the surface of the water near Elliot Key had changed color.
 It was almost white against the dark green of the trees behind it, and created a stark line between it and the light blue water.
 The boiling white surface raced toward the boat and enveloped us.

 ![rain-on-the-water](/images/rain-on-the-water.jpg)